 Please note that the mortality assumptions used to value the Obligations in the Employer's Closing Position are different to those used to value the Obligations in the Employer's Opening Position.

-A commutation allowance is included for future retirements to elect to take 50% of the maximum additional tax-free cash up to HMRC limits for pre-April 2008 service and 75% of the maximum tax-free cash for post-April 2008 service.

-l other demographic assumptions are as per the latest funding valuation of the Employer.
+A commutation allowance is included for future retirements to elect to take 50% of the maximum additional tax-free cash up to HMRC limits.
+All other demographic assumptions are as per the latest funding valuation of the Employer.